godmode99/test_gptapi_trade/README.md

   (how many bars of that timeframe to retain).
 - `tz_shift` – hours to shift timestamps.
 If omitted the default is `0`.

+If the specified `time_fetch` has no matching bars, the script will exit with an error.

 You can adjust timestamps with the `--tz-shift` option.
 For example, if the server time is GMT+3 and you need GMT+7 data, pass `--tz-shift 4`.
 The shift is always applied *after* the raw data has been fetched so the CSV output uses the